 Key Features Of Skechers GoRun Vortex

-GoImpulse pods on the outsole provide rebound and flexion
+- GoImpulse pods on the outsole provide rebound

-Resagrip material on outsole provides traction and some added cushion
+- The regrip material on the outsole provides traction

-OrthoLite sock liner reduces potential for bacterial growth and keeps interior dry
+- OrthoLite sock liner reduces the potential for bacterial growth

 The Skechers GoRun Vortex is a low-cost trainer with super comfortable Goga Mat midsole cushion.
 Reviewers loved the cushioning so much it was easy to brush off the durability issues.
 The affordable price point really makes up for all the shoe's shortcomings.
 Who cares if the upper can tear easily?
 The price is right and the cushioning feels buttery soft and makes long runs that much more bearable for your sensitive feet.